Last Updated on June 11, 2026

 Rent Deposit

-When renting a property, you will need to provide a deposit upfront.
-Your deposit will be held by an independent company.
-The deposit will be released at the end of the tenancy after the rental agency/landlord has inspected the property and is happy with the condition of the property.
+When renting a property, you need to provide a deposit upfront.
+Your deposit is held by an independent company.
+The deposit is released at the end of the tenancy after the rental agency/landlord has inspected the property and is happy with the condition of the property.
 If the property is not left in an acceptable condition or damage has occurred, the landlord may withhold part of the deposit for repairs etc. You may be required to have the property professionally cleaned when you vacate.

-For more detailed information about renting, Shelter has some great resources:
+For more information about renting, Shelter has some great resources:

 Shelter Legal England - Letting agency services, charges and regulation - Shelter England